covid19cz/erouska-android/README.md

 ## Releasing

 We have CI (GitHub Actions) for that.
 With any push to master branch, the app is built and published to [Firebase App Distribution](https://firebase.google.com/docs/app-distribution).
 We have two variants of the app: DEV and PROD.
 PROD app is also built as an App Bundle artefact, which needs to be manually uploaded to Google Play.

+Versioning is automatic: major and minor version is in Git, patch is versionCode, which is number of commits from the start.